browserengineering/book/book/invalidation.md

-In a real browser, every step of the rendering pipeline needs to be incremental, but this chapter focuses on layout.[^why-layout] Most of the chapter is about tracking dependencies, and building abstractions to help us do that.
+In a real browser, every step of the rendering pipeline needs to be incremental, but this chapter focuses on layout.[^why-layout] Most of this chapter is about tracking dependencies in the dependency graph, and building abstractions to help us do that.
 To use those abstractions, we'll need to execute a large refactor of our layout engine.
 But ultimately, incrementalizing layout will allow us to skip the two most expensive parts of layout: building the layout tree and traversing it to compute layout fields.
-Re-layout for this page will take under a millisecond.
+When we're done, re-layout will take under a millisecond for small changes on this page.

-[^why-layout]: Layout is important and also complex enough to
+[^why-layout]: Why layout?
+Because layout is both important and
-    demonstrate most of the core challenges and techniques.
+    complex enough to demonstrate most of the core challenges and techniques.

 ::: {.further}
 The principle of incremental performance derives from the principles